FJinn/fjinn.github.io/Assignments/README.md

 ## Assignments from University of Wollongong (KDU)

-Mainly serves as a storage for future references.
+Mainly serves as a code storage for future references.